-The excavation at Tung Wan Tsai North was carried out between June and November 1997.
-The archaeological team discovered at the site 20 graves together with the remains of habitation.
-These rich cultural relics of the Pearl River Delta area date from Middle and Late Neolithic to early Bronze Age.
-These spectacular findings provide valuable information for the study of the culture of Hong Kong and of Guangdong and Guangxi areas during the pre-historical period.
+The excavation at Tung Wan Tsai North was carried out between June and November 1997, and the archaeological team discovered 20 burials together with the remains of habitation at the site.
+Spectacular findings, these rich cultural relics from the Pearl River Delta date from the Middle and Late Neolithic to the early Bronze Age and thus provide valuable information for the study of the culture of Hong Kong, the Lingnan area during the pre-historical period.

-The 20 burials of Late Neolithic to early Bronze Age (c.
-2000 – 1000 B.C.) were found in a sandbar and appeared to have been properly laid out.
-Human remains of men, women and children were discovered in 15 burials.
-Grave goods comprising pottery and stone artefacts were found.
-The pottery vessels were mainly pots and jars, while stone artefacts included axes, adzes, arrowheads, spearheads, whetstones, slotted rings, rings, bracelets and tube ornaments.
-There were also jade and shell decors; in some burials, even natural stones were found.
+The 20 graves from the Late Neolithic to the early Bronze Age (c.
+2000 – 1000 BC) were found in a sandbar and appeared to have been laid out in a definite order.
+Human remains of men, women and children were discovered in 15 of the burials, and funerary goods comprising pottery and stone artefacts were also found.
+The pottery was mainly in the form of pots and jars, while the stone artefacts included axes, adzes, arrowheads, spearheads, whetstones, slotted rings, rings, bracelets and tube ornaments.
+Jade and shell decorations were also found.

-The discovery of well-preserved human skeletal remains of ancient people is one of the most important discoveries at Tung Wan Tsai North is not only important for Hong Kong but the whole Pearl River Delta area.
-After preliminary examination by physical anthropologists, these human skeletal remains were found to bear general characteristics of the Mongolian race as well as those of certain populations in tropical areas.
-The discovery is very important in understanding the relationship between local Neolithic settlers and inhabitants in the neighborhood, particularly in relation to the racial history of our indigenous people.
+The unearthing of the well-preserved skeletal remains of ancient people is one of the most important discoveries to have been made at Tung Wan Tsai North and is significant not only for Hong Kong but for the whole of the Pearl River Delta.
+The initial examinations by physical anthropologists revealed that the remains bore general characteristics both of the Mongolian race in Asia and of certain populations in tropical areas.
+The discovery is crucial for understanding the relationship between local Neolithic settlers and inhabitants of the region, particularly in terms of the racial history of its indigenous people.